Should I assess?

 • Are assessment criteria and rubrics required? (guidance available below)

-Developing a clear idea of what you believe ‘good’ reflective output looks like, and how you will engage your students with this, can help inform answers to these questions – prompts to consider as well as fuller information on the factors in the bullet points are included in the link below.
+Developing a clear idea of what you believe ‘good’ reflective output looks like, and how you will engage your students with this, can help inform answers to these questions

 When are assessment criteria or rubrics required?